salmanub/pb/src/pages/en/construction-audits/index.md

 * **Before work reception:** This is the critical moment to identify and document all pending fixes and defects before giving final approval and releasing retentions.
 * **When conflicts arise:** If there's a dispute with the construction company about measurements, payments, or qualities, an audit report is the technical evidence that can resolve the conflict without going to litigation.

+---

 ## Our Vision: Auditing as a Prevention and Solution Tool

 In our practice, we don't see auditing as merely a report of "problems," but as a strategic tool.

-* **As prevention:** A timely audit allows detecting and correcting deviations before they become serious and costly problems.
+* **As prevention:** A timely audit allows for detecting and correcting deviations before they become serious and costly problems.
 It's the most effective way to ensure final quality and avoid unexpected cost overruns.
 * **As a solution:** When facing a conflict, our expert audit report becomes a clear and objective roadmap.
 It documents each finding, bases it on the contract or regulations, and proposes corrective actions, serving as a solid foundation for negotiation or, if necessary, for legal claims.

+---

 ## Key Areas of Our Audit